benjaminztaylor/pygeon/README.md

 The program outputs 3 videos: 1 video will function as the fixation point screen (camera 3) and the other 2 will randomly switch between displaying a randomly selected shape.
 This code relies heavily on the skimage library for the generation and implementation.

+**time key**: a video key is generated for each set of videos (contains shape, screen, & time info).
+See `output/18-03-2021_time_key.csv` for example.

+## 2 Stimulus generators

+`stimulus_generator.ipynb`: create videos with visual stimuli.
+Duration of time shown differs between fixation and stimuli.

+`simple_stim_gen.ipynb`: creates stimuli and fixation points with the same durations;

+- 10 second for all shapes displayed followed by 5 seconds for stimuli and 15 sec. for fixation pt.

 ## Installation

 Currently, the project has only been implemented with macOS.